pascal-fb-martin/housemech/README.md

 House::control {"state" name}
 ```
 This returns the known state of the control point, or an empty string if the state is not known.
 There might be a delay between executin a control and the state changing: the state always represent the actual state of the control point as reported by the service handling the point.

+## Note about Motion Detection

+If a light is turned on or off based on camera motion detection, it is imperative to test for, and avoid, any unintended feedback loop, as the control of the light might trigger a new motion detection.

+When using the Motion project coupled with the HouseMotion service, it is recommended to use the `lightswitch_percent` and `lightswitch_frames` options in file motion.conf to block the feedback.
+These two options are meant to prevent motion detection when a wide change of luminosity occurs, like at sunset or sunrise, or when a light turns on or off.

+A similar feedback loop could occur when using other light-based motion detection devices, such as an infrared sensor.

 ## Interface